-A parent might have a positive sense of self-efficacy in the general care of their child, while viewing themselves as less selfefficacious in managing tasks specific to new or unexpected circumstances, such as, for parents of children who are DHH, actively facilitating language development.
+A parent might have a positive sense of self-efficacy in the general care of their child, while viewing themselves as less self-efficacious in managing tasks specific to new or unexpected circumstances, such as, for parents of children who are DHH, actively facilitating language development.
 Parental self-efficacy is also domain and task specific (Wittkowski et al., 2017).
-In the case of DHH children, parents who receive early intervention services focusing on development more broadly rather than targeting the unique language needs of DHH children might convey a stronger sense of parental self-efficacy in supporting their child's general development compared to facilitating their child's language development.
+In the case of DHH children, parents who receive early intervention services focusing on development more broadly rather than targeting the unique language needs of DHH children might convey a stronger sense of parental self-efficacy in supporting their child's general development.